A Set of Tutorials for the LAMMPS Simulation Package: Content and links

 Currently, the fluid density between the two walls is slightly too high.
 To avoid excessive pressure, let us add the following lines into \flecmd{create.lmp} to delete about $15~\%$ of the water molecules:

 To create an image of the system, add the following \lmpcmd{dump} image into \flecmd{create.lmp} (see also Fig.~\ref{fig:NANOSHEAR-system}):

 Finally, add the following lines into \flecmd{create.lmp}:

-The \lmpcmd{run 0} command runs the simulation for 0 steps, which is sufficient for creating the system and saving its state.
+The \lmpcmd{run 0} command initializes the simulation, which is required for cleanly saving the state, but it does not advance positions or velocities.
 The \lmpcmd{write\_data} command generates a file called \lmpcmd{system.data} containing the information required to restart the simulation from the final configuration produced by this input file.
 With the \lmpcmd{nocoeff} option, the parameters from the force field are not included in the \flecmd{.data} file.
 Run the \flecmd{create.lmp} file using LAMMPS, and a file named \flecmd{create.data} will be created alongside \flecmd{create.lmp}.

 \paragraph{Energy minimization}